Western spotted cucumber beetle (Diabrotica undecimpunctata)

 Pest description, crop damage and life history

-Pest monitoring The beetles damage foliage and bean pods.
+Pest monitoring Beetles damage foliage and bean pods, and larvae chew on roots.
 If foliage feeding is intense at bean emergence, some growers apply an insecticide, though this is uncommon.
 Specific treatment thresholds have not been established for foliage feeding on beans in the Pacific Northwest.
 In Virginia, the following recommendation is made: To prevent cucumber beetle damage to seedlings, treat when one beetle per 10 row ft is found.

 The primary beetle damage in snap beans occurs when beetles feed on developing bean pods.
 In the Pacific Northwest, a sweep net threshold is used to determine if treatment is necessary at early bloom and the "pin bean" stage.
 Sweep fields with a standard sweep net just prior to first bloom.
 When one finds an average of two to four beetles per ten arcs of the sweep net, treatment is justified.
 This is a very conservative threshold.

 Be aware of surrounding fields.
 As grass fields dry down prior to harvest in early July, the first summer generation of western spotted cucumber beetle begins to emerge from the soil.
 The combination of emerging beetles in a drying landscape can cause sudden surges in beetle pressure in snap bean plantings as beetles migrate into the irrigated plantings from other areas.
 This is especially a problem starting in late July through August when the first summer generations peak.
 If sweep net sampling during this period leads to a "no spray" decision, continue to monitor the field through bean harvest.